se-edu/learningresources/contents/c++/rvalue.md

 }
 ```

-As we can see, the copy constructor defines each of its parameter to be rvalues.
+As we can see, the *move* constructor defines each of its parameter to be rvalues.
 In this case, if we were to call the constructor using a mixture of both, lvalue for `x` and rvalue for `y`, the copy constructor instead will be called!
-This is because the copy constructor and take both lvalues and rvalues, both the move constructor can only take rvalues.
+This is because the copy constructor and take both lvalues and rvalues, both the *move* constructor can only take rvalues.
 As such, we may think we have made use of Move Semantics to optimize our program, but that may not be the case!

 1 solution to this problem would be to overload the constructor for each combination of rvalue parameters possible.
-However, this is not feasible, especially when the function have many parameters, as we would require 2^n overload functions where n is the number of parameters, leading to too much [boilerplate code](https://www.quora.com/What-is-boilerplate-code), reducing code quality, and increasing memory consumption and compiliation time.
+However, this is not feasible, especially when the function have many parameters, as we would require `2^n` overload functions where `n` is the number of parameters, leading to too much [boilerplate code](https://www.quora.com/What-is-boilerplate-code), reducing code quality, and increasing memory consumption and compiliation time.

-Rather, what we should be proving here is:
+Rather, what we should be providing here is:
 ```cpp
 Foo(std::string x, std::string y) { // move constructor
     _x = std::move(x);